Nick McGowan: Career

 McGowan worked for various MPs during his time at university, before being a young adviser in Premier Jeff Kennett's office.

 In 1999, McGowan volunteered with Australian Volunteers International in Thailand, working across Southeast Asia.
 In 2001, he joined the United Nations, undertaking humanitarian, public affairs, and policy work in the Republic of Congo, Burundi, Liberia, and Afghanistan.
 His final field assignment with the UN was as a civilian peacekeeper working directly for the Secretary General’s Special Representative in Burundi.

 When Matthew Guy was the Victorian Planning Minister in 2010, McGowan was his chief of staff.

 Upon returning to Australia in 2016, McGowan was appointed by the Minister for Immigration to the Migration Review Tribunal and Refugee Review Tribunal.
 He applied his knowledge and understanding of migration, humanitarian affairs, protection, human rights, and international law in these roles, serving for eight years before standing for election.

 In 2018, McGowan unsuccessfully stood for election to the Victorian Legislative Assembly seat of Eltham, suffering a 6.4% swing away from his party.

 From August 2022, McGowan was again the chief of staff of Matthew Guy, when Guy was the Opposition Leader, in the lead-up to the 2022 election.

 McGowan was elected to the Victorian Legislative Council at the 2022 state election, representing the North-Eastern Metropolitan Region.

 Following a reshuffle of the Battin shadow ministry on 11 October 2025, McGowan became the Shadow Minister for Community Services and Shadow Minister for Victim Support.

+In December 2025 he became Shadow Minister for the Environment and for Fire Rescue Victoria.

+Political positions

+Australian republic

+McGowan supports Australia becoming a republic, arguing that the monarchy represents the nation’s past rather than its future and that Australia’s head of state should be an Australian.
+He has framed republicanism as a logical next step in Australia’s gradual move toward full independence, stating that the current constitutional arrangement prevents Australians from holding the highest office in the country.